systemsguide/systemsguide.github.io/docs/index.md

 ## Culture

 #### Cultural/Religious Engagement / Inclusion

-_EN: Language here is going to be some form of clumsy, it’ll need edits._

 Some system members may feel an affinity with or simply interested in engaging in a particular culture.
 It’s the responsibility of both the member to _genuinely_ make attempts to engage with said culture rather than potentially raising issues with appropriation (as well as to respect the wishes of said culture with regard to whether they may engage with it at all), and for the other members of said culture to make the same reasonable allowances for a member of a system as they might towards any (“outsider”) singlet - other members of a system not engaging with a culture should not be an excuse for exclusion of another (except where this is rigidly unworkable within practice/belief).